techandsoftware/teletext/README.md

 import { Level } from '@techandsoftware/teletext'
 ```

-Values are `Level[0]`, `Level[1]`, `Level[1.5]`.
+Values are `Level[0]`, `Level[1]`, `Level[1.5]`, `Level[2.5]`.
 Level 0 isn't a real teletext level, but uses a subset of the spacing attributes roughly corresponding to Ceefax test pages from 1975 (no background colours, double height, reveal, boxed or held mosaic).
-Level 1 and 1.5 are from the ETSI spec.
+Levels 1 to 2.5 are from the ETSI spec.
 The default is Level 1.

 ## registerViewPlugin(plugin)